KinKinoV/terraform-cloud_k8s-learning/README.md

 ### Azure

 To Destroy infrastructure:
-1. Destroy `kubernetes` resources in corrsponding folder.
+1. Destroy `kubernetes` resources in corresponding folder in reverse order.
 2. Destroy `aks` resources in corresponding folder.
 3. Delete contents of the `~/.kube/config` file or delete custom config file from your machine (should be at `/path/to/project/terraform-cloud_k8s-learning/azure/aks/aks_config`).